zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/tags/tabstrip/overview.md

 ### Accessing an existing TabStrip instance

-    //Put this after your Kendo TabStrip for ASP.NET MVC declaration
+    //Put this after your Kendo TabStrip tag declaration
     <script>
     $(function() {
         // Notice that the Name() of the tabstrip is used to get its client-side instance